 My AT thru-hike in 2019 renewed my inspiration for writing, and I updated this site more frequently while on the trail.
-Although the COVID-19 pandemic put a damper on my original hiking plans in 2020 and 2021, I have enjoyed exploring local trails in Ohio and Kentucky and continue to develop an appreciation for nature close to home.
+Although the COVID-19 pandemic put a damper on my original hiking plans in 2020 and 2021, it allowed me to enjoy exploring local trails in Ohio and Kentucky, and I continue to develop an appreciation for nature close to home.

 Support My Writing